 Al opened the black binder leaning it on the edge of the desk knowing Chris would lean in to see.
 Each page had a head-shot of a different girl, with a full body image in the right hand corner.
-Chris bent forward, leaning over his shoulder to peer while the pimp proudly proceeded to describe "his girls."
+Chris bent forward, leaning over Al's shoulder to peer, while the pimp proudly proceeded to describe "his girls."
 "Trish, that blond curvy girl, she's real sassy.
 She draws a lot of attention.
 Men just fall all over themselves when she's around.
 If you turn the page you'll see Nancy.
 She's athletic.
 People might think she's your bodyguard.
 Looks intimidating 'cause she will put it down on you.
 She will whop you and call you filthy names."
 At this, Chris looked up noticing the pimp's sudden surge of agitation.
-Adjusting his large gold framed glasses, and regaining composure, he coughed and proceeded, "Turn to the last page."
+Adjusting his glasses, he coughed and proceeded.
+"Turn to the last page."
 Al flipped past six pages of women he'd at some point met and saw one he'd not seen before.
-"That's Dawn.
-Pretty girl, if you're into vampires.
+"That's Dawn," said the pimp flatly.
+"Pretty girl, if you're into vampires.
 She's a toothpick.
+No ass.
 Looks like a runway model.
 She's quiet."
 He spoke as if she'd landed from Mars.

 "Is this her?" inquired Al smugly, a victorious smile across his face.
 He handed the album to Chris who was glaring at the picture.
 She cradled the album and stared hard.
 He knew she had a weakness for waifs, ones who looked like cancer victims or heroin addicts.
-Blue eyes, pale skin, black hair…"'Pretty' is a gross understatement" Chris murmured.
+Blue eyes, pale skin, black hair…"'Pretty' is a gross understatement," Chris murmured.
 She pictured herself walking past Stephanie arm in arm with this creature.
 A moment after, the price was set, the date and time scheduled.

 They left the building, eyes protected by Italian shades.
 Their slick hair glistened under the bright sun, his black, her's copper, as they neared their cars.
-"It will only be a few hours," Al staid standing besides his red vintage Alfa Romero, "but when you leave her house, your ex will be sure you got over her, and with luck, she'll be wishing she weren't stuck behind a white picket fence with Mr. 2.3 minutes.
-Make sure her husband knows who's the man.
+"It will only be a few hours," Al staid standing besides his red vintage Alfa Romero, "but when you leave her house, your ex will have no doubt you got over her, and with luck, she'll be wishing she weren't stuck behind a white picket fence with Mr. 2.3 minutes.
+Make sure her husband knows who the man is.
 It's all in the ride…."
 Al's words, which trailed off and diminished in volume as Chris drifted, didn't justify her actions, nor did they reflect her true intent.
 But, as he'd mentioned, she'd only be lying for a few hours.
 This lessened the likelihood of being caught in a humiliating situation, which couldn't but potentiate should deceit of such proportions be revealed.
 She reminded herself that Dawn wouldn't be more than a shield to dive under in the face of what could otherwise be a crippling experience.
 Chris looked over at her best friend, who hadn't yet stopped speaking, attempting to tune him back in and stay calm.